 In addition to excellent views, high passes, lush valleys, and quaint lakes, the Lower Dolpo Trek offers a traditional nomadic culture and lifestyle influenced by Tibetan Buddhism.
 Trekking in Lower Dolpo is quite strenuous as you have to deal with harsh weather conditions and rugged terrain.
 However, the rewarding experience of admiring the beauty of the tranquil Phoksundo Lake is the main attraction of the trek.

 We will trek for 16 days through the Lower Dolpo region, which the Himalayan Mountains surround.
 The colorful barren slopes of the mountains reflect the region’s wild character.
 Throughout our journey, we pass through virgin territory that outsiders rarely explore.
 On the trail to Lower Dolpo, we cross three high passes, namely Baga La, Numa La, and Kangmara La.

 In addition to the unique flora and fauna, the Lower Dolpo Trek offers an opportunity to meet simple, helpful, and friendly people who reside in this area.
 This region is inhabited by descendants of Tibetans still practicing the pre-Buddhist Bon religion.
 Their way of life is very simple and traditional.
 They speak a dialect similar to Tibetan.

 Suppose you are interested in trekking to the Lower Dolpo region of Nepal.
-In that case, Pokhara Info Team can provide you with a permit to Shey Phoksundo national park and a special permit to the Lower Dolpo region.
+In that case, the Pokhara Info Team can provide you with a permit to Shey Phoksundo National Park and a special permit to the Lower Dolpo region.
 We will do our very best to make your journey enjoyable!

 Lower Dolpo Trek Itinerary